 list of the test equipment and data acquisition systems, including vibration measuring equipment, that will be used during the testing and how and when it was calibrated (or the calibration schedule).

-· When a motor is tested in the factory with the project ASD or one of equivalent design, the following test conditions shall be included:
+¨ When a motor is tested in the factory with the project ASD or one of equivalent design, the following test conditions shall be included:

 the speeds and loads at which the tests are performed; and

 measurement of the harmonic contents of the motor input voltage and current waveforms.

+3) Detailed data to determine that a comparable converter (ASD) will be used during the tests.

-· When the half-coupling assembly (including any mass moment simulator, if applicable) is installed in accordance with 4.4.9.4, the following vibration check shall be made.
+6.3.1.5.2· When the half-coupling assembly (including any mass moment simulator, if applicable) is installed in accordance with 4.4.9.4, the following vibration check shall be made.
 The machine shall be properly installed on a massive foundation and run at a voltage suitable to maintain magnetic center until the bearing temperatures stabilize and a complete set of vibration data recorded.
 With the coupling mounted, the test shall be repeated.
 All data shall be within the limits given in Figure 2, Figure 3, Figure 4, or Figure 5 as appropriate.
 The magnitude of the vectorial change in the 1X vibration on the shaft and bearing housings shall not exceed 10 % of the vibration limits given in Figure 2, Figure 3, Figure 4, or Figure 5 as appropriate.
 If the vibration change or amplitude exceeds the allowable limits, the vendor and purchaser shall mutually agree on the appropriate corrective action.